code0monkey1/learn-typescript-fullstackopen/README.md

          ```bash
               npm install -g ts-node typescript
          ```
 3. Add a configuration file `tsconfig.json` to the project with the following content.
+   > Next, we have to create a tsconfig.json file.
+The tsconfig.json file specifies the root files and the compiler options required to compile the project.
+We use the “tsc” command to do that for us.
+     `npx tsc --init`
   The tsconfig.json file is used to
    + define how the TypeScript compiler should interpret the code
    +  how strictly the compiler should work